drewsum/QI_Charger/README.md

 # QI_Charger

-A DIY QI Wireless Phone Charger
+A DIY QI Wireless Phone Charger with Digital Monitoring

 Made with KiCad 5.0.2